DocsWriting Studio › Change Review: review AI edits

 Entering Change Review

-In direct-edit mode, when you trigger an operation that modifies the draft (e.g. "Smooth out this chapter"), Slima will:
+When you ask the AI to do something that modifies the draft (e.g. "Smooth out this chapter"), Slima will:

-1. Auto-create a version called "Before AI rewrote [chapter]" (always restorable)
+1. Auto-create a version called "Auto backup before AI operation" (always restorable)

 2. Let the AI complete its rewrite